Urusu/japanbyvan.com/data/faq/index.md

 ### How many free kilometers are included?

 There ist no limit.
 You can drive as far as you like within Japan.

-### How much do I have to pay if I cancel my reservation?

-- More than 1 month in advance: 0% of total price
-- 1 month in advance: 25% of total price
-- 1 week in advance: 50% of total price
-- 3 Days in advance: 100% of total price